 - A loss of clarity in vision and hearing

 - A loss of muscle strength and flexibility

 - A reduction in the ability to focus or concentrate

 - Lower tolerance for alcohol

 Taken separately, none of these changes automatically means that elderly drivers should stop.
-Captain Randall provided us with an excellent checklist on safe elderly driving which you can download a copy here.
-Please fill one out and honestly make your own evaluation.
+Captain Randall provided us with an excellent checklist on safe elderly driving.
+Please download a copy, fill it out and honestly make your own evaluation.
 He also noted that there are many ways for older drivers to adjust so they are not a danger to themselves or others.
 Among them are:

 - Avoid driving at night and, if possible at dawn or dusk

 - Drive only to familiar locations